agentheath/portfolio/writing/mattermost/mobile_app.md

 The Mattermost app is deployed through MDM and pre-installed on all _Company_-issued iOS and Android devices.

-* The app will auto install, even if you manually remove it.
+* The app will install automatically, even if you manually remove it.
 * The app authenticates with _SSO Service_ credentials.
 * The app will unlock with a device passcode, Face ID, or fingerprint.
 Once you've authenticated, you won't be prompted to log in again for 14 days.